PhyFrancis/MyKernel/README.md

 MyKernel
 ========

-Building a very simple x86/i686 kernel
+Building a very simple x86/i686 kernel.
+How to build a cross compiler is not yet included.